razerofficial/UnityChromaSDK/Assets/Swagger/docs/DefaultApi.md

-Creating effects on Keyboards by sending PUT to the URI.
 To turn off effect use CHROMA_NONE.

 ### Example
 ```csharp